 |High placental transfer to fetus.b

 No evidence of human teratogenicity (can rule out 1.5-fold increase in overall birth defects).

 There is a case report of markedly elevated liver transaminases with RAL use in late pregnancy.
 Severe, potentially life-threatening, and fatal skin and HSRs have been reported in nonpregnant adults.

 To maximize RAL absorption, doses should not be administered within 2 hours of ingestion of any preparation containing minerals such as iron or calcium, including prenatal vitamins.

-Key to Acronyms: ARV = antiretroviral; BIC = bictegravir; HSR = hypersensitivity reaction; PK = pharmacokinetic; RAL = raltegravir
+Key: ARV = antiretroviral; HD= high dose; BIC = bictegravir; HSR = hypersensitivity reaction; PK = pharmacokinetic; RAL = raltegravir

 - AIDSinfo Drug Database

 - AIDSinfo Patient Materials: Preventing Mother-to-Child Transmission of HIV

 - AIDSinfo Patient Materials: HIV Medicines During Pregnancy and Childbirth

 - AIDSinfo Patient Materials: Protecting Baby from HIV